 Automatic and a unified over-the-air (OTA) updates are a blessing to mankind today due to the invention as well as the quick spread of connected electronic devices, cellphones, and Dropbox/cloud-based software.
-Updating cars is as simple is an on-hand task as updating a cell phone is.
+Updating cars is as simple as updating a cell phone is.
 This is solely because of the rapid advancement in the tech industry.

 The OTA updates are a beneficial offering that the car makers have these days as a provision to their clients.
 This we can say as recall has been reduced, and the returns include saving money and increasing customer satisfaction.
 Even though these advantages are known far and wide in the tech world, the cars that we see on the road today aren’t able to contain the IOT updates and even if the drivers of those cars wish to update their vehicles with such a software, they need to take it to a dealership or download the software on a thumb drive.
 The addition of a hardware and cellular data expense is a part of the built-in modems that comes along in the high-end models’ OTA capabilities.
 The latest automotive IT solutions spread awareness amongst the car-drivers, but they need not be heartbroken, if their car isn’t capable of the all-new OTA updates as the most-needed device of today’s generation, the smartphone does the job too.

 A ‘must’ device in each & every car

 The smartphones are a definite help for OTA updates, but before going there, let’s consider how a modem can provide a solution for the same.
 The in-car modems are a very slow-paced reach to the audience, but tech people believe that it will catch up the market slowly and gradually.
 Hoping that this would work; the installation of the modem in a car, with a good internet plan serves the purpose.